raimohanska/harmaja/README.md

 ```

 What ListView does here is that it observes `allItems` for changes and renders each item using the ItemView component.
-When the list of items changes (something is replaced, added or removed) it uses the given `equals` function to determine
+When the list of items changes (something is replaced, added or removed) it uses the given `key` function to determine
 whether to replace individual item views.
-With the given `equals` implementation it replaces views only when the `id` field doesn't match,
+With the given `key` implementation it replaces views only when the `id` field doesn't match,
 i.e. the view no longer represents the same item.
 Each item view gets a `Property<TodoItem>` so that they can update when the content
 in that particular TodoItem is changed.
 See full implementation in [examples/todoapp](examples/todoapp/index.ts).